Skip Navigation

 Rated Criteria

 Rated criteria will be finalized by the Ministry in a future directive.
-For now,
+For now, the IESO is proposing to award rated criteria points for:

 Contract Provisions

 For LLT(e) contracts, the IESO recommends that proponents incorporate planned outages in their imputed production factors to avoid availability non-performance charges.
 For capacity stream contracts, planned outages will similarly be considered as part of the calculation for availability non-performance charges and will be permitted over a single month or two months during a contract year.
-However, the IESO is considering one long-term outage of the contract term up to a maximum of 12 months.

 Next Steps

-Stakeholders are invited to submit written feedback to the IESO by January 15, 2026.
+Stakeholders are invited to submit written feedback to the IESO by February 11, 2026.

 Our team is closely monitoring developments related to the LLT RFP and will provide updates when more details are available.